Using the CUBIC Cluster

 Note that cubic-sattertt is different from the suggested urls in the email you will get from the CUBIC admins after onboarding.
 This is a private login node used only by our lab.

 First you need to fill out the data management document available here.
 If this link doesn’t work for you, you can find this document on the CBICA Wiki: Main Page > Research projects > 3 Access/New Project Creation > Project Creation Request.
 This document will ask you for a number of details about your project, including the data’s source and estimates about how much disk space you will need over a 6 month, 12 month, and 24 month period, and the estimated lifespan of the data ( 🤷).
+PennLINC is only charged for the amount of disk space actually used on a project, not the amount you request at this stage.
+It is reasonable to be liberal in your disk space estimate at this stage, as it is a pain to upgrade later.
 You will also need to provide the CUBIC usernames for everyone you want to have read and/or write access to the project — getting this done ahead of time is strongly recommended because, as you can imagine, requesting changes after-the-fact can be a bother.

 Additionally, you will need to be familiar with: